mstksg/inCode/copy/entries/five-point-haskell-2.md

 55
 ```

 But now our memory regions are pretty unsafe.
-We could, for instance, do:
+We could, for instance, run
-run `runWithMemory` _inside_ itself:
+`runWithMemory` _inside_ itself:

 ```haskell
 myAction :: State (Memory String) a